22 killed as rain triggers landslides in Himachal, over 20 trapped after temple collapses in Shimla

 In Hamripur district, the police said that three people have died while two are missing.

-In Shimla, at least nine persons were killed and nearly 25 were trapped in debris after a temple collapsed in Summer Hill following a landslide on Monday.
+In Shimla, at least nine persons were killed and nearly 25 were trapped under the debris after a temple collapsed in Summer Hill area following a landslide on Monday.

 “The local administration is diligently working to clear the debris in order to rescue individuals who may still be trapped,” Chief Minister Sukhvinder Singh Sukhu wrote in a tweet.